DaeBogo/H2/README.md

 Project name: Sygehus Nord.

-This repository is made in collaboration with Henenene, Jannickb & HappyhairedBirdface.
+This repository is made in collaboration with DaeBogo, Henenene, jannickb & HappyhairedBirdface.